MicrosoftDocs/globalization/globalization/methodology/international-design.md

   Some scripts have tall risers and descenders or accent characters that will expand beyond typical English or Latin script text.

 * Clipping and truncation can change meaning in profound or offensive ways.
-  Ensure you understand how the meaning can be changed if you clip part of the word, either horizontally or vertically.
+  Ensure you understand how the meaning can be changed if you clip part of a word, either horizontally or vertically.
   Removing an accent can change the meaning of a word: probably to something you didn’t intend!

 * Does your feature have dialogs that contain elements that show and hide content or controls dynamically?